aaronkollasch/photomanager/README.rst

 ``--storage-type SSD`` or ``--storage-type RAID`` and checksum and EXIF checks will be performed by multiple workers.

+To check the integrity of media files before indexing them, use the ``--check-integrity`` flag.
+Integrity checking has optional dependencies; install them with ``pip install .[check-mi]``

 Collect files into a storage folder
 -----------------------------------